 - The Pirates Who Don't Do Anything: The rebels have made a big fuss worldwide about their fascist cause, but are hardly ever seen fighting the Ishmaelite government.
 In fact, they're pretty hard for the journalists to find at all.
 Pigge suggests that they're waiting for the rain to stop.

 - Pointy-Haired Boss: Lord Copper, a pompous, idle newspaper magnate who sends the wrong man to cover an African civil war because of a name mixup, and appears to have few interests other than making speeches and sketching cows.

-- Snipe Hunt: The protagonist is sent to buy a variety of non-existent items to prepare for a foreign journey.
+- Snipe Hunt: Boot is sent to buy a variety of non-existent items to prepare for a foreign journey.
 He's served by an extremely resentful shop assistant who has had the bad luck to always get stuck serving naifs on similar shopping excursions, and who believes that they're just pretending in order to waste his time.

 - Strawman Political: The rival Ishmaelite consuls (one representing the communists, the other the fascists) are both hilarious examples of this trope done well.

 - Upper-Class Twit: Being a satire of Fleet Street, a few of these come with the territory.

 - Yes-Man: The closest the the newspaper's foreign editor, Mr Salter, can get to saying that the paper's owner is completely wrong about something is "Up to a point, Lord Copper".